pytorch/rl/docs/source/reference/data.rst

 :class:`~torchrl.collectors.SyncDataCollector`), the content of the ``"next"`` tensordict is brought to the root through the :func:`~torchrl.envs.utils.step_mdp` function when the agent resets its step count: ``t <- t+1``.
-You can read more about the environment API :ref:`Environment API`.
+You can read more about the environment API :ref:`Environment API <Environment-API>`.

 In most cases, there is no `True`-valued ``"done"`` state at the root since any done state will trigger a (partial) reset which will turn the ``"done"`` to ``False``.